-Egypt's central bank left its key overnight deposit and lending rates unchanged on Thursday, a step expected by analysts in an economy locked in recession for the last six months.
+Egypt's central bank will leave its key overnight deposit and lending rates unchanged, a step anticipated by analysts in the light of recent economic indications.

-The bank's Monetary Policy Committee (MPC) kept its key lending rate unchanged at 9.75 per cent and the deposit rate at 8.25 per cent after its regular meeting on Thursday, it said on its website.
+The bank's Monetary Policy Committee (MPC) decided the key lending rate would remain at 9.75 per cent and the deposit rate at 8.25 per cent during its monthly meeting on Thursday, an announcement on the central bank's website said.

 The central bank also left its interest rate for seven-day repurchase agreements unchanged at 9.75 per cent and its discount rate at 8.5 per cent.